PhD Research in High Energy Physics (Disclaimer)

 - How to apply: centrally through the University.
 There is a section for `Topic or Field of Research' propose and you should indicate here your preferred research area (High Energy Physics/Theory, School of Physics & Astronomy).
 When your completed application form is submitted, it will be forwarded to the relevant Admissions Tutor.
-See here for alternative application routes and a reference request form.

 - Reading List